 The Dutch language has many variations and dialects.
 People are always amazed when I tell them that a ten-minute drive will land me in another dialect.
-Because The Netherlands has so many dialects and variations it’s unknown how many dialects there are.
+Because The Netherlands has so many dialects and variations, it’s unknown how many dialects there are.
 But it is expected that there are roughly 100- 200 dialects in The Netherlands.

 Besides Dutch, almost everyone knows English in The Netherlands.
-We start with learning English at primary school.
-Some people aren’t confident in speaking it, but they will know.
-The older people don’t always know English, but if you ask a question they will ask someone else to help you out if you ask a question.
+We start learning English at primary school, but some people aren’t confident in speaking English, but they will know the basics.
+Older people don’t always understand English, but they will ask someone else to help you out if you ask a question.

-When on High School, in general, they will teach German and/or French anywhere from two years to five or six years.
+In general, when in high school, they will teach German and/or French anywhere from two years to five or six years.
 The exact years depend on the high school level, but we are not going further into this right now.
-You can also choose extra languages such as Turkish, Frisian, Spanish, etc.
+You can also choose additional languages such as Turkish, Frisian, Russian, Arabic, Spanish, etc.

 Have you travelled to The Netherlands already?
 If so, did you have any trouble with the communication?
-If you are traveling to The Netherlands soon and were worried about a language barrier, I hope I eased your mind a little bit.
-Is there anything else you’d like to know?
+If you are travelling to The Netherlands soon and were worried about a language barrier, I hope I eased your mind a little bit with this languages in The Netherlands article.
 Share this post!